Awokens/ApplicationCommandHandler/README.md

 ```
 ## Important Notes
-- Please read the [discord.js docs](https://discord.js.org/#/docs/discord.js/main/general/welcome) if you are new to discord.js
+- Make sure to read the [discord.js docs](https://discord.js.org/#/docs/discord.js/main/general/welcome) if you're new to discord.js.
-- The example commands are recognized under the directory `/commands/` as an example.
+- Example commands are located in the /commands/ directory.
-- The source code has documentation in case you need extra help on understanding the code.
+- The source code has documentation to help you understand the code.